alonso-herreros/uni-tapp-dns/README_EN.md

 <domain name> <TTL> IN <record type> <value>
 ```

-### 1. Determine the IP address of the machine www.mec.es.
+### 1. Determine the IP address of the machine `www.mec.es`.

-### 2. Check which machine has the IP address 193.110.128.199.
+### 2. Check which machine has the IP address `193.110.128.199`.

-### 3. Find out the name and IP address of the DNS servers of the domain abc.es and say which of them is primary and which is secondary.
+### 3. Find out the name and IP address of the DNS servers of the domain `abc.es` and say which of them is primary and which is secondary.

-### 4. Obtain the SOA registry of the domain abc.es, first, by asking the local DNS and, second, by asking the primary server of the abc.es domain.
+### 4. Obtain the SOA registry of the domain `abc.es`, first, by asking the local DNS and, second, by asking the primary server of the abc.es domain.
 Verify that in one case, the response is authoritative and in the other, it isn't.

-### 5. If you had a problem with the DNS of abc.es and you had to send an e-mail to its administrator, to what address would you send it?
+### 5. If you had a problem with the DNS of `abc.es` and you had to send an e-mail to its administrator, to what address would you send it?

 ### 6. Determine the name and IP address of the mail server of the administrator referred to in the previous question

-### 7. How long will the IP address of www.vanguardia.es remain in the cache of your local DNS?
+### 7. How long will the IP address of `www.vanguardia.es` remain in the cache of your local DNS?
 Ask your local DNS for this address several times in succession.
 What do you observe in the TTL of the resource registry?

-### 8. Now ask the same to a root server (for example, J.ROOT-SERVERS.NET with IP address 192.58.128.30) and check in the reply packet that this server does not accept the recursive mode.
+### 8. Now ask the same to a root server (for example, `J.ROOT-SERVERS.NET` with IP address `192.58.128.30`) and check in the reply packet that this server does not accept the recursive mode.

-### 9. Find out how many computers are carrying out load balancing in the web server www.elpais.es.
+### 9. Find out how many computers are carrying out load balancing in the web server `www.elpais.es`.
 Do you always get the same ones in the same order?

-### 10. By making iterative queries, check the IP address of www.pcreview.co.uk.
+### 10. By making iterative queries, check the IP address of `www.pcreview.co.uk`.
 What are the steps you have taken?

 > Hint: if your DNS server has this record in the cache it is possible it does not answer with the next step but with the results.
 In that case, ask directly to a root server in this way: `dig +norecurse www.pcreview.co.uk @A.ROOT-SERVERS.NET`, and continue.

-Following the same steps (iterative queries), do you obtain the IP address of www.bbc.co.uk?
+Following the same steps (iterative queries), do you obtain the IP address of `www.bbc.co.uk`?

 ### 11. The same can be done with the +trace option of dig.
 Check the result of doing so.

-### 12. Using the information available via DNS determine the computer or computers (name and IP address) that act as mail servers for the domain gmail.com
+### 12. Using the information available via DNS determine the computer or computers (name and IP address) that act as mail servers for the domain `gmail.com`.

-### 13. What would you need to do to obtain all the resource registries of the the zone lab.it.uc3m.es?
+### 13. What would you need to do to obtain all the resource registries of the the zone `lab.it.uc3m.es`?

 ## Part 2: Creating a domain in a named DNS server